ernesto03/powerplantenergycalculator/README.md

 example: "load", "fuels","gas", "powerplants", "name", etc..

 **Do not change all the values.
-Values are after the ':'.**
+Values are after the ':' **

 example: "500", "13.4", "460", "gasfired", "tj1, etc..

-**Only the VALUES of the following keys can be changed: "load", "wind", "gas", "kerosine", "co2", "efficiency", "pmin", "pmax".**
+**Only the VALUES of the following keys can be changed: "load", "wind", "gas", "kerosine", "co2", "efficiency", "pmin", "pmax" **

 ```json
 {